The equivariant Minkowski problem in Minkowski space: Introduction

 Once the general Minkowski problem is proved, using the correspondence with Monge--Amp\`ere equation we see that if the measure $\mu$ is regular with respect to the volume form of $\H^d$ with smooth and strictly positive density, the corresponding solution is smooth provided that the $\tau$-convex set lies in the interior of $\Omega_\tau$.
 A counterexample is then given to show that in general even if $\mu$ coincides with the Lebesgue measure up to a constant factor the corresponding domain can meet the boundary of $\Omega_\tau$.

 Finally in the appendix we prove that the space of $C^2_+$ $\tau$-convex sets is dense in the space of $\tau$-convex sets (where $C^2$ can be replaced by smooth).
-This basically implies that any convex surface in a maximal globally hyperbolic flat space-time can be approximated by smooth convex surfaces.
-Although the fact is not surprising, there was no proof at our knowledge, so we preferred to give some details.
+Here a $C^2_+$ $\tau$-convex set is a $C^2$ $\tau$-convex set such that the Gauss map is a $C^1$-diffeomorphism, or analogously with positive Gauss--Kronecker curvature is strictly positive at any point.
+This basically implies that any convex hypersurface in a maximal globally hyperbolic flat space-time can be approximated by smooth strictly convex hypersurfaces.
+Although the fact is not surprising, there was no proof at our knowledge, so we give some details.